How Augmented Intelligence Helps the Manual Grading of Video Responses

-We have trained our NLP algorithms for both phrase and word-sentiment highlighting on thousands of data points.
-These data points were labelled with the help of three different experienced raters.
+We have trained our NLP algorithms for both phrase and word sentiment highlighting on thousands of data points.
+These data points were labeled with the help of three different experienced raters.
 Our algorithms achieved human parity in highlighting different aspects of the candidate response.

-Our deployments with selected customers have shown hundreds of hours of time saved for evaluators, directly resulting in significant cost saving.
+Our deployments with selected customers have shown hundreds of hours saved for evaluators, directly resulting in significant cost savings.

 What is next?

 We continue to innovate on the technology for Intelligent Player and bring more Augmented Intelligence features that will help evaluators in doing candidate ratings effectively.
 If you have any feedback, please get in touch with us, we would love to hear it.